Recognizing Seasonal Affective Disorder

 In the USA, around five percent of adults suffer from SAD.
 Though it affects both genders, women are more susceptible.

 SAD, also called winter depression, can trouble all of us.
-However, seasonal affective disorder is most prevalent in the 18 to 30 age group.
+However, seasonal affective disorder is most prevalent in the 18 to 30-year-old age group.
 The symptoms are similar to those associated with more common forms of depression.

 Some symptoms of SAD are apparent, while others are more subtle.
 Symptoms can be mild or severe; some will give rise to others.
 Research suggests vitamin D supplements may help prevent the onset of symptoms and relieve symptoms in mild cases.

-Disinterest, displeasure, or loss of interest
+Disinterest, Displeasure, or Loss of Interest

 Change in Appetite